This is a documentation website of Reanimated 2 stable release.

 Known problems and limitations

-Below we highlight some of the problems that we are aware of (in most of the cases we actively work on improving these):
+Below we highlight some of the problems that we are aware of (in most cases we are actively working on improving these):